hashicorp/vault/website/source/docs/secrets/ssh/index.html.md

 This page will show a quick start for this backend.
 For detailed documentation on every path, use `vault path-help` after mounting the backend.

+__N.B.__: The Dynamic Key type (which is not recommended for most cases) makes connections to client hosts; when this happens the host key is *not* verified.

 ----------------------------------------------------
 ## I. CA Key Type